Variable renewable energy: Demand response

 Demand response is a change in consumption of energy to better align with supply.
 It can take the form of switching off loads, or absorb additional energy to correct supply/demand imbalances.
 Incentives have been widely created in the American, British and French systems for the use of these systems, such as favorable rates or capital cost assistance, encouraging consumers with large loads to take them offline whenever there is a shortage of capacity, or conversely to increase load when there is a surplus.

 Certain types of load control allow the power company to turn loads off remotely if insufficient power is available.
 In France large users such as CERN cut power usage as required by the System Operator - EDF under the encouragement of the EJP tariff.

 Energy demand management refers to incentives to adjust use of electricity, such as higher rates during peak hours.
 Real-time variable electricity pricing can encourage users to adjust usage to take advantage of periods when power is cheaply available and avoid periods when it is more scarce and expensive.
 Some loads such as desalination plants, electric boilers and industrial refrigeration units, are able to store their output (water and heat).
-Several papers also concluded that Bitcoin mining loads would reduce curtailment, hedge electricity price risk, stabilize the grid, increase the profitability of renewable energy power stations and therefore accelerate transition to sustainable energy.
+Some studies have modeled Bitcoin mining as a potentially flexible electricity load, suggesting that, under certain conditions, mining operations could use otherwise curtailed electricity or improve project economics.
 But others argue that Bitcoin mining can never be sustainable.

 Instantaneous demand reduction.
 Most large systems also have a category of loads which instantly disconnect when there is a generation shortage, under some mutually beneficial contract.
 This can give instant load reductions or increases.